rive-app/awesome-rive/README.md

 - [Lip Syncing](https://blog.duolingo.com/world-character-visemes/) - Art meets technology: the next step in bringing our characters to life.

+- [How we Animate the Duolingo World](https://www.youtube.com/watch?v=fgOqvyPif3g) - The innovative tech behind our characters

 **Animade**

 - [Getting mischievous with Rive](https://animade.tv/notes/rive-jive) - "We love playing around with new software, so we picked up Rive, an app for creating interactive animations."